Quansight-Labs/free-threaded-compatibility/docs/faq.md

 installation that is installed using a GIL-enabled interpreter.
-See [the installation section of this guide](installing-cpython.md#installing-a-free-threaded-jupyter-kernel) for instructions to create a new python 3.14t kernel for use in any Jupyter installation.
+See [the installation section of this guide](installing-cpython.md#installing-a-free-threaded-jupyter-kernel) for instructions to create a new python 3.13t kernel for use in any Jupyter installation.
+Alternatively use Python 3.14t.

 ## What does "Py_LIMITED_API is currently incompatible with Py_GIL_DISABLED" mean?